 Last night I was making my task list for what I needed to accomplish today and tomorrow, and my mood turned sour when I had to type in “grocery shop.”
 But then I remembered Walmart has online ordering, and I decided to give it a try.

 My grocery list was already made because I just tell Alexa (Amazon’s Echo Dot) what I need as I discover the need.
 So, I sat down in my home office with a glass of 2014 red wine, incense burning, a fountain flowing and smooth jazz playing, and I ordered my groceries.
 This is how grocery shopping should be!

 I loved Walmart’s grocery ordering site.
 You can shop by category, just like you would in the store.
-I started with the category Produce and from that section I was able to search organic produce, fresh vegetables, fresh fruit and more.
+I started with the category Produce, and from that section, I was able to search organic produce, fresh vegetables, fresh fruit and more.
 I’m vegetarian, so most of my purchases were in produce.
-But my family eats meat and the normal junk foods, so I had lots more shopping to do.
-Meat was divided by type of meat and it was easy to search and select what I wanted.
+But my family eats meat and the usual junk foods, so I had lots more shopping to do.
+The meat was divided by type of meat, and it was easy to search and select what I wanted.

 Photos were featured for every single item, along with the item’s weight and full description.
 Adding quantities, removing items and moving through departments was super easy.

 After you order, you have until 1 am to make changes.
 That was convenient because while soaking in the bath I remembered I needed onions and black beans.
 Odd time to think of yellow onions and organic black beans, I know.
 But I had time, before bed, to modify my order.
 So, it’s all good.

 This morning I got an alert via the app, an email, and a phone call, letting me know my groceries were ready.
 Pick up instructions were clear and easy to follow.
 Here’s what Walmart sent me via email: